Hyprland

 Hyprland has a built in dispatcher to handle DPMS requests however using it as a direct keybind is not recommended, doing so will result in you not being able to turn the screen back on and will require you to reboot.

-Edit the script from above and change it to read:
+Edit the file from above and change it to read:

 Status bar